PennyLaneAI/pennylane-lightning/pennylane_lightning/src/benchmarks/README.md

 # Lightning Google-Benchmark Suite

-This is the PennyLane-Lightning benchmark suite powered by [google-benchmark](https://github.com/google/benchmark) (GB).
+The PennyLane-Lightning benchmark suite powered by [google-benchmark](https://github.com/google/benchmark) (GB).
 To use GB scripts, one can perform `make gbenchmark` or run
 ```Bash
 $ cmake pennylane_lightning/src/ -BBuildGBench -DBUILD_BENCHMARKS=ON -DENABLE_OPENMP=ON -DENABLE_BLAS=ON -DCMAKE_BUILD_TYPE=Release
 $ cmake --build ./BuildGBench --target utils apply_operations apply_multirz
 ```

 ## Google-Benchmark
 The main requirement for these scripts is [google-benchmark](https://github.com/google/benchmark).
-We take advantage of the CMake `FetchContent` command to get the library up and running if the `find_package` command fails to find and load GB.
+The CMake uses `FetchContent` to fetch and install the library if the `find_package` command fails to find and load GB.

 ### GB CLI Flags
 ```Bash